Frequently Asked Questions for the Global Study Program (GSP)

 - Personal expenses: vary

-- Optional: UC Davis Extension medical insurance for international visitors is $1,300 per academic year
+- Optional: UC Davis’ Division of Continuing and Professional Education medical insurance for international visitors is $1,300 per academic year

 *Fees subject to change.
 Please note that the estimated expenses above do not include travel or excursion expenses throughout the United States.